UHDanke/gd_docs/triggers/easings.md

 ### Notes

-Trigonometric functions are approximated and linearly interpolated using a table of 101 points (every 1%).
+Trigonometric functions are approximated and linearly interpolated using a table of 101 points (1% divisions).
 This is much more noticeable on elastic easings with very low ease rate.

 Ease rate is limited between 0.10 and 20.00.